 Some argue that this secrecy and independence are necessary to protect the Fed from partisan political influence.
 Their argument is reasonable, but it leaves the American people in the grip of a virtual economic dictatorship.
 And the economic consequences of Fed policies can be just as devastating as taxes, regulations, and even war . . .

-And yet, you have absolutely no control, or even influence, over what the Fed does.
+But you have absolutely no control, or even influence, over what the Fed does.

-We think the money supply and interest rates are too important to be left to either politicians or unelected bureaucrats.
+The money supply and interest rates are too important to be left to either politicians or unelected bureaucrats.
 Indeed, no mere human is competent to make such decisions.
 No one can possibly know what the "proper" level of money and credit should be at a given time.
 It's a matter of decentralized supply and demand, which only a free market can sort out, through the mechanisms of . . .

 Auditing the Fed may pave the way to this outcome, by demonstrating the Fed's inherent incompetence.
+No wonder members of the Fed and their political friends continue to fight tooth and nail against any attempt at an audit.

 Use the form at right to send your elected representatives a letter about this issue.
 It's easy!